what is mvls?

 The MVLS provides advocacy, public relations, and marketing for its member libraries.
 Its role is primarily that of helping libraries connect in the bigger library world through such things as Advocacy Days.
 Trahan said, “We help libraries have a bigger voice and work together to get thing done.”

 A final way that the MVLS helps its 14 member libraries is through the Foundation.
 According to Trahan, the Foundation, is a fundraising organization, the purpose of which is to raise money to help MVLS in support of its mission, which is to help its member libraries.
 As noted on the Foundation’s homepage, “The Foundation raises money through fundraising events like the annual golf tournament, through our annual appeal and through grant writing.
 These funds help public libraries and serve library users through a variety of grant programs sponsored by the Foundation and the Mohawk Valley Library System.”

-For information about the Annual Appeal, to donate, or to sponsor or participate in the 2016 tournament fundraisers, please e-mail Foundation@mvls.info, call 518-355-2010, or go to the Foundation’s website by clicking the link below.
+For information about the Annual Appeal, to donate, or to sponsor or participate in the Foundation’s tournament fundraisers, please e-mail Foundation@mvls.info, call 518-355-2010, or visit the Foundation’s website.